Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Introduction

-where $\textbf{k}$ is a vector in the first Brillouin Zone (BZ), $\textbf{G}$ denotes the reciprocal lattice vector. $\textbf{B}^{(\textbf{G})}_{n,\textbf{k}}$ are the Fourier components of the Bloch magnetic fields, with $n$ the band index.
+where $\textbf{k}$ is a vector in the first Brillouin zone (BZ), $\textbf{G}$ denotes a reciprocal lattice vector and $\textbf{B}^{(\textbf{G})}_{n,\textbf{k}}$ are the Fourier components of the Bloch magnetic field, with $n$ the band index.
 Geometrically, Eq.~\eqref{divergence} restricts field solutions to lie in the tangent plane of a 3D sphere with radius $|\textbf{k}+\textbf{G}|$ centered around the Gamma ($\Gamma$) point.
-If we take the limit of $\mathbf{k}\rightarrow 0$, then for the lowest bands of the photonic crystal, only the $\mathbf{G}=0$ components of $\mathbf{h}^{(\mathbf{G})}_{n\mathbf{k}}$ are nonzero to leading order for the lowest two bands~\cite{datta1993effective,krokhin2002long}.
+If we take the limit of $\mathbf{k}\rightarrow 0$, then, for the lowest bands of the photonic crystal, only the $\mathbf{G}=0$ components of $\mathbf{B}^{(\mathbf{G})}_{n\mathbf{k}}$ are nonzero to leading order for the lowest two bands \cite{datta1993effective,krokhin2002long}.
 This means that for the lowest bands near the $\Gamma$ point, the Bloch fields are constrained to be tangent to a small sphere in momentum space surrounding $\Gamma$.
-Notably, since the Euler characteristic of the (tangent space of) the 3D sphere is nonzero \cite{milnor1978analytic,eisenberg1979proof}, it is impossible to select a continuous basis for the tangent space.
-This lack of analyticity in the Bloch basis precludes the construction of exponentially localized WFs~\cite{wolff2013generation} for the lowest photonic bands.
-Furthermore, Eq. \eqref{divergence} indicates that polarization is indeterminate for states the $\omega=0$ modes at $\Gamma$.
+Notably, since the Euler characteristic of (the tangent space of) the 3D sphere is nonzero \cite{milnor1978analytic,eisenberg1979proof}, a vector field in the tangent space of the sphere will always be singular at one point.
+This lack of analyticity in the Bloch basis precludes the construction of exponentially localized WFs \cite{wolff2013generation} for the lowest photonic bands.
+In simple terms, this is because the WFs are the Fourier transform of the Bloch functions, which are discontinuous in this case.
+Furthermore, Eq.~\eqref{divergence} indicates that polarization is indeterminate for the $\omega=0$ modes at $\Gamma$.

+In this article, we propose a novel method for constructing a reliable TB representation of 3D PhCs, overcoming the absence of maximally localized WFs in 3D.
+To do so, we use TQC, which will allow us to express the band structure as a sum of elementary band representations (EBRs).
+The bases of those EBRs can be used as localized orbitals to build a TB model without the need to obtain maximally localized WFs.